narrative-io/narrative-jobs/content/en/process/dev-hiring-process.md

 - Walk through deploying the candidate's implementation, allowing them to explain what they'd like or need to change before going to prod.
 - Propose hypothetical changes to the sample problem and see how the candidate thinks about them in order to gauge their technical depth and how they handle discussions in which there is no perfect answer.
-For a backend candidate, we're looking for evidence that the candidate can:
+For a backend positions, we're looking for evidence that the candidate can:
     - Identify the essential complexity in the task we asked them to complete when it's operating at scale.
     - Think a step or two ahead to find bottlenecks and potential issues.